Contrasting Pacific Health Care Organization (PFHO) and Its Rivals

-Pacific Health Care Organization (OTCMKTS: PFHO) is one of 31 publicly-traded companies in the “Miscellaneous health & allied services, not elsewhere classified” industry, but how does it compare to its competitors?
-We will compare Pacific Health Care Organization to related businesses based on the strength of its institutional ownership, risk, valuation, earnings, profitability, dividends and analyst recommendations.
+Pacific Health Care Organization (OTCMKTS: PFHO) is one of 31 public companies in the “Miscellaneous health & allied services, not elsewhere classified” industry, but how does it weigh in compared to its peers?
+We will compare Pacific Health Care Organization to related businesses based on the strength of its profitability, valuation, institutional ownership, earnings, dividends, risk and analyst recommendations.

+This table compares Pacific Health Care Organization and its peers’ net margins, return on equity and return on assets.

-This is a breakdown of recent ratings for Pacific Health Care Organization and its competitors, as reported by MarketBeat.com.
+This is a summary of current recommendations and price targets for Pacific Health Care Organization and its peers, as provided by MarketBeat.com.

 |Sell Ratings